 Supporters If a friend/colleague/student of yours has just come out to you, assume that this individual came out only to you.
 The choice of your friend/colleague/student is unlikely to imply unlimited disclosure or an intention to initiate unlimited disclosure.
-Note that the decision to disclose belongs to your friend/colleague/student and you must respect the privacy of this information.
+The person to whom someone comes out needs to understand the importance of managing the information, keeping in mind that it is up to the individual's discretion.
 If you are wondering how to respond to such a disclosure, refer to (5) If your friend/colleague/student comes out to you.